Frost Center for Data and Research is a social science research center at Hope College.

 Eligible applicants include Hope College tenured or tenure-track faculty members and faculty not on a tenure-track with at least four consecutive years in a (non-visiting) faculty contract.

-Fellowship proposals are welcomed by January 2 for the following academic year.
+Fellowship proposals are welcomed by January 20 for the 2022–23 academic year.

 - How to Become a Student Research Assistant